Unbiased Inversion-Based Fault Estimation of Systems with Non-Minimum Phase Fault-to-Output Dynamics: The proposed inversion-based input estimation of linear systems

 where,

 \end{theorem}

-\begin{proof} Proof is provided in the Appendix \ref{app:nmp-filter-rmp}. \end{proof} It is interesting to note that the filter (\ref{eq:nmp-filter-rmp}) \underline{cannot} be obtained through standard and basic mathematical operations (such as a similarity transformation) from the filter (\ref{eq:nmp-filter}) or vice versa.
+\begin{proof} Proof is provided in the \textbf{Appendix \ref{app:nmp-filter-rmp}}. \end{proof} It is interesting to note that the filter (\ref{eq:nmp-filter-rmp}) \underline{cannot} be obtained through standard and basic mathematical operations (such as a similarity transformation) from the filter (\ref{eq:nmp-filter}) or vice versa.
 This concludes our proposed general solution to inversion of discrete-time linear systems.

-To summarize, the unknown input was reconstructed from its projection onto the column space of $\mathbf{C}_{2M}$ and the row space of $\mathbf{H}_{2M}$.
-The projection on the row space of $\mathbf{H}_{2M}$ is simply given by equation (\ref{eq:hy-gu}), however, the projection on $\mathbf{C}_{2M}$ is indirectly obtained from the reconstruction of $\mathbf{D}_{2M}\delta\mathbf{U}$.
-The term $\mathbf{D}_{2M}\delta\mathbf{U}$ has this important property that it is orthogonal to the subspace that is spanned by the rows of $\mathbf{H}_{2M}$.
+To summarize, the unknown input was reconstructed from its projection onto the column space of $\mathbf{C}_{}$ and the row space of $\mathbf{H}_{}$.
+The projection on the row space of $\mathbf{H}_{}$ is simply given by equation (\ref{eq:hy-gu}), however, the projection on $\mathbf{C}_{}$ is indirectly obtained from the reconstruction of $\mathbf{D}_{}\delta\mathbf{U}$.
+The term $\mathbf{D}_{}\delta\mathbf{U}$ has this important property that it is orthogonal to the subspace that is spanned by the rows of $\mathbf{H}_{}$.

-Yet, two important issues are associated with this technique.
-First, the construction of $\mathbf{D}_{2M}\delta\mathbf{U}$ is an unstable process for non-minimum phase systems.
-Secondly, the calculation of $\delta\mathbf{U}$ requires the inverse of $\mathbf{D}_{2M}$, which is a non-square and rank-deficient matrix under most circumstances.
+Yet, two important issues are associated with our proposed technique.
+First, the construction of $\mathbf{D}_{}\delta\mathbf{U}$ is an unstable process for non-minimum phase systems.
+Second, computation of $\delta\mathbf{U}$ requires the inverse of $\mathbf{D}_{}$, which is a non-square and rank-deficient matrix under most circumstances.

-To address the first issue, we have proposed a novel technique in which the column space of $\mathbf{C}_{2M}$ and the row space of $\mathbf{H}_{2M}$ are transformed through a rotation matrix about an arbitrary axis, followed by introducing a feedback that not only stabilizes, but also eliminates the steady state error of the inverse filter.
-To address the second issue, Lemma \ref{lm:ipd} is introduced that is always satisfied for minimal systems with $l \geq m$, even if $\mathbf{D}_{2M}$ is rank deficient.
+To address the first issue we have proposed a novel technique in which the column space of $\mathbf{C}_{}$ and the row space of $\mathbf{H}_{}$ are transformed through a rotation matrix about an arbitrary axis, followed by introducing a feedback that not only stabilizes, but also eliminates the steady state error of the inverse filter.
+To address the second issue, Lemma \ref{lm:ipd} is introduced that is always satisfied for minimal systems with $l \geq m$, even if $\mathbf{D}_{}$ is rank deficient.

-In the next section, we provide a solution to our \underline{Problem 2} introduced in Section II.
+In the next section, we provide a solution to our \underline{Problem 2} that was introduced in Section II.